 Custom Orthotics are produced by Justin Wilhelm through his own company, Mobility Human Performance, in a state-of-the-art on-site lab where fit, fabrication and modifications can all be completed.
-They are designed to meet each individual's specific biomechanical issues and are great at providing relief for conditions such as plantar fasciitis and heel spurs.
+They are designed to meet each individual's specific biomechanical issues and are great at providing relief for conditions such as plantar fasciitis.

 Orthotic specific appointments can be scheduled through Mobility Human Performance via email: email@example.com or phone: (919) 867-1953.

 Foot orthotics are shoe inserts that can be used to treat foot, ankle, knee, hip, and even back pain.
 Specifically, orthotics are used to treat problems such as plantar fasciitis, posterior tibial tendonitis, Achilles tendonitis, shin splints, metatarsalgia, bunions, patellofemoral pain, knee osteoarthritis, hip bursitis, leg length inequalities, and low back pain.

 Who needs a custom orthotic?

 You are probably familiar with the shoe inserts that you can buy at the store.
 These are often beneficial for certain conditions or the "average" person.
 In many cases a custom orthotic is much more effective because they are designed specifically to meet your individual needs.
 It is also important that you get the right custom orthotic for you.
 Many patients have tried custom orthotics without success.
 In most cases these orthotics are what we classify as a rigid (hard) orthotic.
 Evidence has shown that a rigid orthotic may not be the best choice for patients who have problems such as plantar fasciitis.
 Many of these patients often complain that they were unable to wear rigid orthotics because it made their pain worse.

 What type of orthotic do we make?